 I work for a fire department in another city/state.
 Can I transfer to the Mobile Fire-Rescue Department?

-No. All persons seeking employment with the Mobile Fire-Rescue Department must go through the entire employment process (submit application, take written test, CPAC Test and Oral interview, etc.)
+No. All persons seeking employment with the Mobile Fire-Rescue Department must go through the entire employment process (CPAT, submit application, take written test, oral interview, etc.)

 The fire hydrant in front of my house has started to leak.
 Do you take care of that?

-Any leaking or broken fire hydrants should be reported to the Mobile Water and Sewer System, Hydrants Service & Repair Division at (251) 694-3165.
-Mobile firefighters check hydrants in their territory and do preventative maintenance on them on a regular basis, so they should spot any potential problems when doing so.
+Any leaking or broken fire hydrants should be reported to the Mobile Area Water and Sewer System (MAWSS) Hydrants Service & Repair Division at (251) 694-3165.
+Mobile firefighters check hydrants in their territory and regularly provide preventative maintenance, allowing for any potential hydrant problems to be discovered and reported.
 Please do not paint any hydrants yourself, as hydrants are painted special colors based on national standards and tell firefighters how much water they will discharge based on those colors.